 With content writing, AI tools began with simple assistance, such as correcting grammar.
 But with the launch of more sophisticated options like ChatGPT, AI can now generate entire articles using database resources – entirely without human intervention.

-There's already a flood of AI-generated content online, but it's essential to realize that ChatGPT, and similar tools, need to write for content marketing or SEO.
+There's already a flood of AI-generated content online, but it's essential to recognize that ChatGPT and similar tools are not designed to write for content marketing or SEO.

-They don't have a goal in mind – they're just providing information about a topic presented with a query.
+They don't have a goal in mind—they're just providing information about a topic presented as a query.

 These tools also use old data, so it's possible to get outdated or just plain wrong answers.
 That's why a human needs to be behind the process.

-ChatGPT has already skyrocketed in popularity, and several big tech companies have competitive products in the works.
-These tools also learn as they go, so they'll only get better at what they do.
+ChatGPT has already become immensely popular, and several big tech companies are developing competitive products.
+These tools also learn as they go, so they will only get better.

 How Does Google View AI Content?

-Google is getting ready to launch its own AI writing tool, but the tech giant has been clear about its views on AI-generated content.
+Google is preparing to launch its own AI writing tool, but the tech giant has been clear about its views on AI-generated content.
+Specifically, AI-generated content identified by an AI detector is considered spam and violates webmaster guidelines.

 Image by Simon

-In the past, Google has taken a hard stance against AI-generated content, but that's not quite the case any longer.
+In the past, Google has taken a firm stance against AI-generated content, but that's no longer the case.

-Now, Google is saying that not all AI content is terrible, but content that AI writes with the intent to manipulate the search ranking deliberately is.
+Now, Google says not all AI content is terrible, but content that AI writes with the intent to manipulate search rankings deliberately is.

-It goes against guidelines and Google's primary purpose – to provide an exceptional experience to the search user.
+This goes against guidelines and Google's primary purpose—to provide an exceptional experience to the search user.

 Based on Google's spam policies, content like this is "generated programmatically without producing anything original or adding sufficient value.
 Examples include:

-These examples don't just apply to AI.
+These examples apply to AI as well.
 A human writer can create spammy, low-quality content at high volumes.

 Google doesn't care about the difference.
 Both are considered spam written for the search engine ranking, not the user.
 But it's important to note that AI writing tools aren't all doom and gloom.